-The scientific programme of WORKLOAD 2017 will consist of regular and technical contributions reviewed and selected by an international programme committee, as well as keynote talks and tutorials given by leading experts in their fields.
+The scientific programme of H-WORKLOAD 2018 will consist of regular and technical contributions reviewed and selected by an international programme committee, as well as keynote talks and tutorials given by leading experts in their fields.

-We solicit submissions, in the form of FULL PAPERS, on previously unpublished research work on human mental workload covering all disciplines and domains.
+We solicit submissions, in the form of FULL and SHORT papers, on previously unpublished research work on human mental workload covering all disciplines and domains.
 Example areas include but are not limited to:

 Mental workload theory and frameworks